pstaender/neo4jmapper/README.md

 The query method names are heavily inspired by mongodb and mongoose - so most of them should sound familiar in case you have worked with them:

   * find, findOne, findById, findByUniqueKeyValue
-  * where, whereNode, whereRelationship, whereStartNode, whereEndNode, whereRelationship, andWhere, andWhereNode, …
+  * where, whereNode, whereRelationship, whereStartNode, whereEndNode, whereRelationship, andWhereNode, …
-  * whereHasProperty, whereNodeHasProperty, whereRelationshipHasProperty, …
+  * andHasProperty, whereNodeHasProperty, whereRelationshipHasProperty, …
   * match
   * limit
   * skip